frankyfaith/dap/README.md

-# dap
-data analysis project
-## Introduction of the Project
+# Introduction of the Project (From Coursera Data Analysis with Python)
 The goal of this project is practicing data wrangling skills in Python pandas and numpy.